alihaider78222/angular-ssr-boilerplate/README.md

 npm run serve:ssr
 ```

-and your production build form `dist` folder will be served on node.js server and you can navigate to `http://localhost:4200/` (or your custom PORT) to view the app.
+and your production build form `dist` folder will be served on node.js server and you can navigate to `http://localhost:4200` OR `http://localhost:4000` (or your custom PORT) to view the app.

 ## Boilerplate features